flemay/3musketeers/content/docs/patterns.md

 # Patterns

 Here are some common patterns used with the 3 Musketeers.
-All examples in this Patterns section work out of the box as long as Docker, Compose, and Make are installed.
+All examples in this section works out of the box as long as Docker, Compose, and Make are installed.

 ## Make - Compose - Docker - Make